NickTheSic/mst_gameframework/README.md

 # mst_gameframework
 An open GL game framework.
+I used this to create my GMTK 2022 Jam entry https://nickthesic.itch.io/dicey-sokoban

 # About
 Inspired by One Lone Coders Pixel Engine, I liked the header only aspect of it.